-To date the MPO has not received any request for language assistance from an LEP person or representative of an LEP group.
-The LACRPC has received a request for a document in Braille and in large print; both requests were satisfied.
+The MPO has not received any request for language assistance from an LEP person or representative of an LEP group.
+The LACRPC has received a request for a document in Braille and large print; both requests were satisfied.

 TITLE VI TRAINING: